 Emerging Leaders Seminar Media Slider

-Join a cohort of talented young professionals from underrepresented ethnic backgrounds, with diverse professional experience and aspirations, who will gather at the Yale School of Management this spring to gain new skills and enhance their careers within global organizations.
+Join a cohort of talented young professionals from underrepresented ethnic backgrounds, with diverse professional experience and aspirations, who will gather at the Yale School of Management this spring to gain new skills and enhance their careers across sectors.

 The Emerging Leaders Seminar is designed to foster the careers of promising professionals of color by providing an understanding of the challenges faced by organizations in a variety of sectors.

 As a participant in the Emerging Leaders Seminar, you will learn from top Yale SOM faculty, getting an understanding of management tools and how they can help address challenges in any sector.
 You will also interact with current students and alumni and learn about the value of management education and the diversity of career options possible with a graduate management degree.
 The program also provides participants with professional development coaching and opportunities to engage with other high-potential professionals of color.

 You will leave the program with connections to a larger professional network, new ways of thinking about management challenges, and business skills and insights that you can immediately apply within your organization.